 Downloads under the home

-directory of my non-priviledged account in the Debian VM.
+directory of my non-privileged account in the Debian VM.

 In the VM the script